 The Ban Ki-moon Centre for Global Citizens is an independent nonprofit organization under Austrian law.
 The Centre was founded in 2017 and is co-chaired by Ban Ki-moon, UN Secretary-General from 2007 – 2016 and by Heinz Fischer, President of the Republic of Austria from 2004 – 2016.

 “Be inspired to go out in the world and to work not only for the betterment of your own country, but the betterment of humankind.
 Be a global citizen.
 Act with passion and compassion.
 Help us to make the world safer and more sustainable today and for the generations that will follow.
 That is our moral responsibility.” – Ban Ki-moon

 Online Lecture Series on 'Sustainable Development in the 21st Century with Ban Ki-moon'

 In partnership with Yonsei University and Coursera, the series cover topics such as People, Planet, Prosperity, Peace and Partnership.
 The lectures are taught by the board members of the Ban Ki-moon Centre for Global Citizens.

-Ban Ki-moon Centre for Global Citizens invited women leaders and change makers from international organizations and NGOs in Vienna to the ...Read More
+Ban Ki-moon Centre for Global Citizens invited young leaders and representatives from varied organizations that work with and for youth and ...Read More